camunda/camunda-docs/docs/self-managed/reference-architecture/reference-architecture.md

 #### Web Modeler and Console

 The Web Modeler and Console are designed to oversee and manage multiple orchestration clusters.
 It offers tools and interfaces for administrators and developers to monitor clusters and create BPMN models.
-The management cluster operates independently from the orchestration cluster and can function without requiring an orchestration cluster.
+The management cluster operates independently of the orchestration cluster and can function without requiring an orchestration cluster.

 - [Console](/components/console/introduction-to-console.md): A central management interface for monitoring and managing multiple orchestration clusters.
 - [Web Modeler](/self-managed/modeler/web-modeler/installation.md): A web-based tool for designing and deploying workflow models to any available orchestration cluster.